MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ### Requirements and limitations for using the Readiness Toolkit

-Before installing and using the Readiness Toolkit, you should be aware of the following requirements:
+Before using the Readiness Toolkit, you should be aware of the following requirements for all scenarios:

 - Windows 7 Service Pack 1 (SP1) or later

 - Microsoft .NET Framework 4.5.1 or later

+For generating or looking at an Excel-based report, you will need in addition:

 - Excel 2010 or later

+For using a SQL server to store the results you need:

 - [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/download/details.aspx?id=13255) (only if you're using a Click-to-Run version of Access)